ishwors/doctors-appointment-booking-system/README.md

-# major-project-ui
+# major-project

-Final year major project | QA Check
+Here we will prepare our project report/docs.